lhgomes/s3-lambda-ec2-download/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk destroy`     removes the stack and all resources created by the stack